Terms, Conditions & FAQs

 Calculating Aid Eligibility

-The Student Aid Index (SAI), replacing the Expected Family Contribution (EFC) due to changes within the FAFSA Simplification Act, represents the amount you and your parents (if classified as a dependent student), or you (if classified as an independent student) and your spouse (if married) are expected to be able to provide to help meet your expenses for the enrollment period.
+The Student Aid Index (SAI), a replacement to the Expected Family Contribution (EFC) due to changes within the FAFSA Simplification Act, represents the amount you and your parents (if classified as a dependent student), or you (if classified as an independent student) and your spouse (if married) are expected to be able to provide to help meet your expenses for the enrollment period.
 You will not receive billing for the SAI.
-Your SAI was calculated using a federal formula based on the information you and your family provided on the Free Application for Federal Student Aid (FAFSA) and other documents submitted to our office.
+Your SAI is calculated using a federal formula based on the information you and your family provided on the Free Application for Federal Student Aid (FAFSA) and other documents submitted to our office.

-Parental Contribution (PC): represents the parent portion of the SAI for dependent students.
+Parental Contribution (PC): Represents the parent portion of the SAI for dependent students.

-Student Contribution (SC): represents the student portion of the SAI.
+Student Contribution (SC): Represents the student portion of the SAI.

-Total Financial Aid Eligibility: the sum of the assistance for which you are eligible.
+Total Financial Aid Eligibility: The sum of the assistance for which you are eligible.

-Total Financial Need: calculated by subtracting the SAI, and other financial assistance from the estimated cost of attendance.
+Total Financial Need: Calculated by subtracting the SAI and other financial assistance from the estimated cost of attendance.

-Award Messages: provide information and/or conditions of a particular type of aid, assumptions we have made in determining your eligibility, actions you need to take, reasons for revisions, etc. Read these messages carefully and take any action that may be required.
-These messages are found on your myPurdue account under the Financial Aid tab, “Award Messages” link.
-Students also should check the “Important Messages” link regularly.
+Aid Messages: Provide information and/or conditions of a particular type of aid, assumptions we have made in determining your eligibility, actions you need to take, reasons for revisions, etc. Read these messages carefully and take any action that may be required.
+These messages are found in your myPurdue account under “Financial” then “Aid Messages”.
+Students should check for important messages regularly.

 Frequently Asked Questions